 3. Is there any other way to arrest a ship in your jurisdiction?

-In addition to the two methods for arrest of ships detailed herein, it is also possible for a creditor to arrest a ship in reliance on a mortgage or a possessory lien.
+In addition to the two methods already mentioned, it is also possible for a creditor to arrest a ship in reliance on a mortgage or a possessory lien.

 4. Are these alternatives e.g. saisie conservatoire or freezing order?